josePhoenix/personalsite/posts/2014-07-23-sdl-and-os-x.md

 ---
-title: "SDL 2 on OS X Mavericks: Part I"
+title: "SDL 2 on OS X Mavericks"
 excerpt: "Setting up Xcode 5.1 for development with SDL 2, then getting a test program to compile and run"
 ---